-Please note: If you are seeking medical assistance in dying solely due to a mental illness, you are currently not eligible.
-The Government of Canada is studying how medical assistance in dying can be provided safely to those who are suffering from a mental illness.
+Please note: If you are seeking medical assistance in dying solely due to a mental illness, you will not be eligible until March 17, 2023.
+This temporary exclusion will provide the Government of Canada more time to study how medical assistance in dying can be provided safely to those who are suffering from a mental illness.

-Your physician or nurse practitioner will make sure that you are making your request voluntarily, and that you are giving permission to receive medical assistance in dying after having received all of the information that you need to make your decision (informed consent).
-Your physician or nurse practitioner must inform you of the options that are available to relieve your suffering, including, counselling services, mental health and disability support services, community services and palliative care, and offer consultations with relevant professionals who provide those services before you consent to medical assistance in dying.
+Your doctor or nurse practitioner will make sure that you are making your request voluntarily, and that you are giving permission to receive medical assistance in dying after having received all of the information that you need to make your decision (informed consent).
+Your doctor or nurse practitioner must inform you of the options that are available to relieve your suffering, including, counselling services, mental health and disability support services, community services and palliative care, and offer consultations with relevant professionals who provide those services before you consent to medical assistance in dying.

-Please speak with your physician or nurse practitioner to review all the eligibility requirements for medical assistance in dying as required by federal law.
+Please speak with your doctor or nurse practitioner to review all the eligibility requirements for medical assistance in dying as required by federal law.